 The Rental Assistance Demonstration (RAD) is a voluntary program run by the U.S. Department of Housing and Urban Development (HUD).
 Under RAD, HUD changes how it provides rental assistance to a method that we expect will be more stable in the long-term and makes it possible for MPHA to access money to repair and improve the property now or in the future.

-Housing authorities around the country have already used RAD to preserve more than 90,000 units of public housing.
+Housing authorities around the country have already used RAD to preserve almost 100,000 units of public housing.
 Until recently, the program has been capped.
-However, Congress has recently allowed HUD to raise the cap, allowing MPHA and others to apply for the program as a means of preserving the homes we provide.
+However, Congress recently allowed HUD to raise the cap, allowing MPHA and others to apply for the program as a means of preserving the homes we provide.

 Where has MPHA applied for RAD?

-As of August 2018, MPHA is preparing an application for one property, the Elliot Twins.
+At the end of August 2018, MPHA submitted an application for one property, the Elliot Twins.
 The Elliot Twins are some of MPHA’s oldest highrises, built in 1961.
 They face a substantial need for updates and repairs.
 The Elliot Twins also offer outstanding potential to make major upgrades for residents and new community amenities.
 MPHA values the deeply affordable housing at the Elliot Twins!
 We are excited about the chance to use RAD to preserve and improve these essential homes for the same people who live there today.